ihorvorotnov/wpml-calendar-widget/README.md

 The problem with standard calendar widget is that it runs custom SQL queries and has no hooks to alter that queries from a translation plugin like WPML.
 That results in a calendar counting all posts, regardless of what current language is and are there **translated** posts.

+## Extras

+Standard WordPress calendar widget adds `id="today"` to current calendar day's table cell, which is a bit odd.
+Ids aren't for styling purposes, right?
+So I've added `class="is-today"`.
+Also, if you are browsing daily archives, the day you're currently viewing has an extra `is-current-day` class waiting to be styled.

 ## Compatibility

 - PHP 5.3+ because `__construct()`